DC20-dev/AIV_Assembly_assignments/README.md

 # AIV_Assembly_assignments

-This repo contains the assignments received during my journey through the last year at AIV
+This repo contains the assignments completed during my journey through the last year at AIV